MerwanCB/MerwanCB/README.md

 # Hi, I’m Merwan 👋

 ## About Me
-I’m a data professional with a master’s in mathematics and a certification in AI.
-Fluent in Arabic and French, I focus on data analysis and machine learning.
+I’m a data professional with a master’s in mathematics and two advanced certifications in AI and BI.
+Fluent in English, French and Arabic, I focus on data analysis and machine learning.

 ## Skills
 - **Languages:** Python, SQL, Prolog